 THE NEWLY LAID SURFACE

-The above photographs indicates what a newly laid surface
+to the left indicates what a newly laid surface

-have been rolled in to the asphalt.
+have been rolled into the asphalt.

 There are areas of surface where the rate of spread of chippings is almost "book" perfect, i.e. more or less shoulder to shoulder cover without chippings being laid on chippings.

 There are also a few areas of surface that need a few more precoats, but generally these photographs show a quite acceptable surface for a newly laid mat.

 Over chipping, with precoats resting on precoats, will give chippings loss and a poor ride quality and appearance.

 In my opinion it has been over chipping on motorway and trunk road work for fear of not achieving the 1.5mm. texture depth (sand patch) that has resulted in a macro-texture far above what is necessary, and useful.

 It is my belief that it is these over chipped surfaces that have given good HRA with precoat surfaces the reputation of being a road surface that generates unacceptable levels of road noise when compared to other surfaces.

 With the introduction of IAN 101/07 texture depth requirements on low speed roads have been decreased to 1.2mm., by volumetric patch method, which should help address this situation in some areas.